wallytutor/AuChimiste.jl/docs/src/basics/components.md

 3quantity(A, 1.0)
 ```

+!!! warning "Meaning of operations"

+    On the other hand, operations performed on [`AuChimiste.ComponentQuantity`](@ref) entities are scaled by the elemental mass fractions.
+That is mostly intuitive in the context of application of this structure.

 Well, there is nothing special there, the mass was scaled by *three* with no composition change.
 The next example is maybe more instructive: we mix one mole of `A` with one mole of `C` by providing their molar masses as the mass of each component.
 This is interesting because one can quickly verify the correctness of the results.

 ```@example getting-started-1